Fraternities and Sororities Can Be Liable for Alcohol-Related Injuries Under Texas Law

-In fact, the law doesn't use the term bar or restaurant at all.
-Instead, it refers to alcohol establishments as "providers."
-But providers come in a few different forms.
-To make this rather dense bit of terminology a little more palatable, we say that providers can be categorized as:
+In fact, the law doesn't use the terms "bar" or "restaurant" at all.
+Instead, it refers to establishments serving liquors or beers as "alcohol providers."
+But these providers come in a few different forms.
+To make this rather dense bit of terminology a little more comprehensible, we could say providers could be categorized as:

-- Licensed providers - People and businesses who hold a license to sell alcohol.
+- Licensed providers - People and businesses who hold a license from the TABC to sell alcohol.

-- Unlicensed providers - People or businesses who sell alcohol even though they don't have a license.
+- Unlicensed providers - People or businesses who sell alcohol, but don't have a license.

 These different types of providers are held to different standards: